Best 3/4 acoustic guitars 2025: Top short-scale options from Taylor, Martin and more

 Dealership network not that established

 Lowden is better known for its high end acoustics, with most of the company's range costing in the thousands; however its collaboration with singer-songwriter and 3/4-playing icon Ed Sheeran has introduced a new, more affordable collection to its catalog.
-Of them, the W03 is the pick of the range.
+For me, the W03 is the pick of the range.

 Featuring touches like a beveled edge on the body – a feature that has trickled down from Lowden's super high-end instruments – the W03 really feels like a premium product that is extremely comfortable to play, for both your hands and body.
 And the premium features don’t stop there, the LR Baggs EAS VTC electronics makes this a really excellent live instrument, which can be plugged in to get great gigging tones.